 If your home is on one floor, one smoke alarm, preferably of the optical type, may be enough to provide you with early warning of a fire.

 If your home has more than one floor, at least one alarm should be fitted on each level.
-In this case a combination of optical and ionisation alarms, preferably interconnected, will give the best protection.
+Optical multi sensor smoke alarms with a ten year life span, preferably interconnected, will give the best protection.

 Do not fit an alarm in the bathroom, as steam may trigger the alarm.